stain/cwlprov-paper-gigascience/main.md

-# Sharing interoperable workow provenance: A review of best practices and their practical application in CWLProv
+# Sharing interoperable workflow provenance: A review of best practices and their practical application in CWLProv

 * **Identifier**: https://doi.org/10.5281/zenodo.3196309 (this preprint)
 * **Status**: Accepted to appear in GigaScience (GIGA-D-18-00483).
 Revised following peer-review.